-(2) Activity and Nutrition: This concentration will provide students with an understanding and appreciation of the importance of physical activity and nutrition as related to disease, personal health, and well-being.

-Concentration Core (★24) a.
+- (2) Activity and Nutrition: This concentration will provide students with an understanding and appreciation of the importance of physical activity and nutrition as related to disease, personal health, and well-being. - Concentration Core (★24)

-HE ED 311; NU FS 305, 352, 356; NUTR 100; PEDS 334, 335; \3 chosen from: NU FS 200, 223, 377, or NUTR 480.
+HE ED 311; NU FS 305, 352, 356; NUTR 100; PEDS 334, 335; ★3 chosen from: NU FS 200, 223, 377, or NUTR 480.

-Note: If HE ED 321 has been chosen as part of the Degree Core, please add \3 to your Concentration Options list.
+Note: If HE ED 321 has been chosen as part of the Degree Core, please add ± 3 to your Concentration Options list.

-Practicum ( $\star$ 6)

-b.
+- b.
+Practicum (★6)

-- ★6 PEDS 490 - (3) Adapted Physical Activity: The focus of this concentration is on developing skills to facilitate the active living of special populations.
-Emphasis is placed on gaining instructional and leadership skills in physical activity, fitness and sport programs for individuals along the continuum of impairments and across all age groups and environments. - a.
-Concentration Core ( $\pm 12$ ) PEDS 471, 472, 385 or 485, and PERLS 370. - b.
-Practicum ( $\bigstar 6 \text{ or } \bigstar 12$ ) - ★6 PEDS 490 or ★12 PEDS 491 - Concentration Options ( $\star 6 \text{ or } \star 12$ ) с Students should contact the Undergraduate Programs Office for detailed information about specific Concentration Option courses. - (4) Coaching Studies: This concentration will provide students with the knowledge and experiences that will enable them to effectively compete for coaching positions, enter a National Coaching Institute, or go on to graduate studies in coaching.
+- ★6 PEDS 490

+- (3) Adapted Physical Activity: The focus of this concentration is on developing skills to facilitate the active living of special populations.
+Emphasis is placed on gaining instructional and leadership skills in physical activity, fitness and sport programs for individuals along the continuum of impairments and across all age groups and environments.

+- a.
+Concentration Core (★12)

+PEDS 471, 472, 385 or 485, and PERLS 370.

+- .
+Practicum (★6 or ★12)

+- ★6 PEDS 490 or ★12 PEDS 491

+- Concentration Options (★6 or ★12)

+Students should contact the Undergraduate Programs Office for detailed information about specific Concentration Option courses.

+(4) Coaching Studies: This concentration will provide students with the knowledge and experiences that will enable them to effectively compete for coaching positions, enter a National Coaching Institute, or go on to graduate studies in coaching.
 Coaching is based on the principles of competency, equity, flexibility, mentorship, practicum, and specialization.

-Notes
+Note

 - (1) This is a limited-enrolment concentration.
-An application and selection process will be used to place students with qualified mentors. - (2)Students must apply at the end of Year 1 of the BPE degree. - a.
-Concentration Core (★30)
+An application and selection process will be used to place students with qualified mentors. - (2) Students must apply at the end of Year 1 of the BPE degree. - Concentration Core (★30)

-Year 2 (\6): PEDS 245 and 246
+Year 2 (★6): PEDS 245 or 345 and 246